ASE230/ASE230-Company-Website/README.md

 # ASE230-Company-Website
-Repo for Assignment 6, due 10/2
+Repo for Assignment 9, due 11/6

 Team:

     Ethan Fossmeyer (Team Lead)
-        - Contacts
-        - Team
-        - Products
+        - Created JSONHelper.php and class, edited contacts folder in admin to use this new class.

     Kevin Muscara
         - Awards